kanaka/mal/chuck/notes.md

 - Why is it not documented that `get` may take `nil` instead of a map?
 - Perhaps it's worth adding more tests involving symbols to ensure that functions using apply internally don't evaluate their args?

+# Step A

+- "Add meta-data support to mal functions." <- Shouldn't you mention that this involves implementing `with-meta` and `meta`?
+- "TODO.
+Should be separate from the function macro flag." <- Why is this even related?
+- It would be worth to mention that `with-meta` shall clone its argument to avoid one of the more sneaky test failure reasons
+- "The value of this entry should be a mal string containing thename of the current implementation."
+- "When the REPL starts up (as opposed to when it is called with a script and/or arguments), call the rep function with this string to print a startup header: `"(println (str \"Mal
+  [\" *host-language* \"]\"))".`" <- proof that you better quote these because the asterisks just disappear...